lubuntu-team/manual/source/2/2.4/2.4.4/pcmanfm-qt.rst

 .. image:: pcmanfm-qt.png

-To view a directory tree on your side pane select :menuselection:`Directory tree` from the menu above the side pane.
-To expand into a folder press the :guilabel:`+` to expand the files and the :guilabel:`-` button to collapse the folder.
+To view a directory tree on your side pane select :menuselection:`Directory Tree` from the menu above the side pane.
+To expand into a folder press the :guilabel:`>` to expand the files and the :guilabel:`˅` button to collapse the folder.
 To switch to a folder left click on the folder name.
 To have open a directory in a new tab right click on it and select :menuselection:`Open in new tab`.
 To open a folder from the directory tree in a terminal right click :menuselection:`Open in terminal`.
-To switch to back to places from the menu above the side pane select :menuselection:`Places`.
+To switch to back to places from the menu above the side pane select :menuselection:`Places` at the top of the side pane.

 .. image:: directorytreesidepane.png